-The United Kingdom's recent exit from the European Union (EU), commonly referred to as "Brexit," continues to create political and economic uncertainty, particularly in the United Kingdom and the EU.
-Following the UK's departure from the EU on January 31, 2020 and the expiry of a transition period on December 31, 2020, the UK is now being treated as a 'third country' by the EU and new UK legislation has taken effect.
+The United Kingdom's exit from the European Union (EU) continues to create political and economic uncertainty, particularly in the United Kingdom and the EU.
+The UK is now being treated as a 'third country' by the EU and new UK legislation has taken effect.
 This means that some regulatory activities, such as batch testing and Qualified Person certification conducted in Great Britain is no longer recognized in the EU.
-However, the UK and EU have concluded a Trade and Cooperation Agreement, which, subject to ratification by the EU, has limited the immediate disruption to the supply of medicines, particularly by enabling tariff and quota-free trade between the UK and the EU (provided that the rules of origin requirements are met), and has streamlined some issues, for example by enabling mutual recognition of good manufacturing practice (GMP) inspections and certificates.
+However, the UK and EU have concluded a Trade and Cooperation Agreement (TCA), which has been approved by the UK Parliament, European Council and European Parliament and has limited the disruption to the supply of medicines, particularly by enabling tariff and quota-free trade between the UK and the EU (provided that the rules of origin requirements are met), and has streamlined some issues, for example by enabling mutual recognition of good manufacturing practice (GMP) inspections and certificates.
 The regulatory framework for medicines that existed before the end of the transition period has also effectively been preserved in UK domestic legislation as 'retained EU law.'
 By retaining a snapshot of EU legislation at its core, the UK has prevented substantial divergence to the regulation of medicines (although divergence has appeared in some areas).
-However, some changes to the UK legislation have been immediately necessary, including the implementation of the Northern Ireland Protocol (NIP), pursuant to which, the EU pharmaceutical acquis continues to apply in Northern Ireland usubject to periodic consent of the Northern Ireland Legislative Assembly), and only products compliant with EU law can be placed in the Northern Ireland market - adding an extra layer of regulatory complexity.
-A consequence of the withdrawal of the United Kingdom from the EU is that companies now need to comply with a separate UK regulatory legal framework in order to commercialize medicinal products in Grea sufficient to gain effective access to the market in the EU and in the UK; companies still need to agree a reimbursement price for the products and in some jurisdictions, such as the UK and Germany, a further positive recommendation from health technology on cost-effectiveness is required for the products to be actually prescribed and reimbursed by the respective national health systems (see below).
+However, some changes to the UK legislation have been immediately necessary, including the implementation of the Northern Ireland Protocol (NIP), pursuant to which, the EU pharmaceutical legal framework acquis continues to apply in Northern Ireland (subject to periodic consent of the Northern Ireland Legislative Assembly), and only products compliant with EU law can be placed in the Northern Ireland market - adding an extra layer of regulatory complexity.
+As companies now need to comply with a separate UK regulatory legal framework in order to commercialize medicinal products in Great Britain (namely, England, Wales and Scotland, as EU law continues to apply in Northern Ireland).
+The UK government is currently trying to renegotiate fundamental aspects of the Northern Ireland Protocol so this is an unpredictable area for companies in the near future.
+The TCA allows for future deviation from the current regulatory framework and it is not known if and/or when any deviations may occur, which may have an impact on development, manufacture, marketing authorization, commercial sales and distribution of pharmaceutical products.
+It is also important to note that obtaining a marketing authorization is not sufficient to gain effective access to the market in the EU and in the UK;

+companies still need to agree a reimbursement price for the products and in some jurisdictions, such as the UK and Germany, a further positive recommendation from health technology on cost-effectiveness is required for the products to be actually prescribed and reimbursed by the respective national health systems (see below).
 If we fail to comply with the regulatory requirements in international markets and thus receive applicable marketing approvals, our target market will be reduced, our ability to realize the full market potential of our drug candidates will be harmed and our business will be adversely affected.
 We may not obtain foreign regulatory approvals on a timely basis, if at all.
 Our failure to obtain approval of any of our drug candidates by regulatory authorities in another country may significantly diminish the commercial prospects of that drug candidate and our business prospects could decline.